QualiSystems/Cisco-ACI-EPG-Autoload-Shell-2G/README.md

 ▪ Cisco ACI version 3.0

 ### Downloading the Shell
-The VyOS Deployment App Shell 2G is available on the [Quali Download Center](https://support.quali.com/entries/87063688-Solution-Pack-Download-Center).
+Cisco ACI EPG Autoload Shell 2G is available on the [Quali Download Center](https://support.quali.com/entries/87063688-Solution-Pack-Download-Center).
 Download the files into a temporary location on your local machine.
 ___
 **Note:** Registration to the Quali Support Portal is required.
 If you have not registered,